awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-unixes.md

 1. Copy or save the information in **SSH Key ID** \(for example, *APKAEIBAERJR2EXAMPLE*\)\.
 ![\[The SSH Key ID in the IAM console\]](http://docs.aws.amazon.com/codecommit/latest/userguide/images/codecommit-ssh-key-id-iam.png)![\[The SSH Key ID in the IAM console\]](http://docs.aws.amazon.com/codecommit/latest/userguide/)
+**Note**
+If you have more than one SSH key IDs uploaded, the keys are listed alphabetically by key ID, not by upload date\.
+Make sure that you have copied the key ID that is associated with the correct upload date\.

 1. On your local machine, use a text editor to create a config file in the \~/\.ssh directory, and then add the following lines to the file, where the value for *User* is the SSH key ID you copied earlier: